 They can also become a Healer (player that can heal his/her teammates) or a Tank (player that directs enemy attention towards themselves and away from teammates) depending on which advanced class you pick.
 Because of this, Inquisitors make great teammates.

-From personal experience, the Inquisitor can have a hard time doing real damage and is seen as a class that supports other classes.
+From personal experience, I can confirm that the Inquisitor can have a hard time doing real damage and is seen as a class that supports other classes.

 The light armor also makes it extremely vulnerable.
 This class is very good at helping you make friends and not so much for going solo.